hellosunking/cfDNA-epiSNV/README.md

 - [tabix v1.17](http://www.htslib.org/doc/1.17/tabix.html)
 - [bedtools v2.29.2](https://github.com/arq5x/bedtools2/releases/tag/v2.29.2)

-To run the analysis, you need to clone repo to get all the programs and files:
+To run the analysis, you need to clone this repo to obtain all the programs and related files:
 ```
 git clone https://github.com/hellosunking/cfDNA-epiSNV.git
 ## you will see a newly created directory named "cfDNA-epiSNV", go into it for following analysis